leosac/access-control/src/modules/auth/auth-file/auth-file.md

 </user_mapping>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Group Mapping {#mod_auth_group_map}
+Groups {#mod_auth_group_map}
 ===================================

 The module also supports groups.
-It is possible to assign user to group, and to
-assign schedule to groups.
+A user can be in multiple groups, and will collect
+permissions from all the groups he's a member of.

+There is no definition of groups, they are lazily created when mapping users to them.

 Mapping user to group {#mod_auth_user_to_group}
 -----------------------------------------------